Scholar Success Story: How an Alumni Learned to Apply Computer Science in the Real World

 His Faculty Advisor, a mathematics professor and Director of Undergraduate Studies at Georgia Tech, started the cohort by helping students brainstorm research ideas and structure research questions.
 The professor also provided students with a database of resources and other materials they’d need to complete their projects.

-Student A then began to work closely with his Faculty Advisor to learn how to apply Python, binary cross-entropy models, and logistic regression to the development of a machine learning model.
+Student A then began working closely with his Faculty Advisor to learn how to apply Python, binary cross-entropy models, and logistic regression to develop a machine learning model.
 In the meantime, Student A’s Teaching Assistant guided him through the structuring, writing, and revising of his final paper.
 After weeks of hard work, he published his research in an academic journal, an admirable feat for any high school student.
-His Scholar Launch research experience deepened his passion for mathematics and computer science, which prepared him for the next stage of his journey: utilizing his knowledge to create a product with real-world impact.
+His Scholar Launch research experience deepened his passion for mathematics and computer science, preparing him for the next stage of his journey: using his knowledge to create a product with real-world impact.

 Step 2: Apply Newfound Knowledge to a Project with Tangible Impact

 Upon completing his research, Student A enrolled in a Leadership and Innovation Lab entrepreneurship program to develop a unique and impactful signature project.
-For three months he worked with his mentors to engineer a product that intertwined his computer science expertise with his desire to build community through social consciousness and community advocacy.
+For three months, he worked with his mentors to engineer a product that intertwined his computer science expertise with his desire to build community through social consciousness and community advocacy.
 He brought his project to life using the machine learning model he developed in his research program.
-Meanwhile, his LIL mentors helped him balance his entrepreneurship venture and school commitments with a structured timeline, which helped to improve his time management skills.
+Meanwhile, his LIL mentors helped him balance his entrepreneurial venture and school commitments with a structured timeline, which improved his time management skills.

-In the end, Student A was able to apply his knowledge of math and computer science by creating 3D models to support individuals with visual impairments.
+In the end, Student A applied his knowledge of math and computer science by creating 3D models to support individuals with visual impairments.
 The real-world impact was immediately evident: his model contributed to over 80 software programs dedicated to low-vision accessibility.
-Aside from the fact that the creation of this product significantly enhances a college application, Student A also gained intangible benefits during his time with the Leadership and Innovation Lab.
+Aside from the fact that this product significantly enhances a college application, Student A also gained intangible benefits during his time in the Leadership and Innovation Lab.
 He developed strong leadership and problem-solving skills through project planning and execution.
-He also cultivated a deeper sense of empathy and social responsibility by addressing community needs.
+He also cultivated a more profound sense of empathy and social responsibility by addressing community needs.